gfleite/odin-recipes/README.md

-In this project, I'm building a basic recipe website following the lessons from The Odin Project =)
+In this project, I'm building a simple recipe website following the lessons from The Odin Project =)